How to implement batch normalization in a TensorFlow model?

 Note: Make sure to use either the tf.keras high-level API or the lower-level TensorFlow API consistently throughout your model for consistency.

-by bobbie.kris , 8 months ago
+by bobbie.kris , a year ago

 @wayne.swaniawski